JCW had a fantastic day speaking at Vedanvi’s monthly Financial Services & Fintech Leaders Roundtable.

 How Vedanvi and JCW can help you

-For a full consultation to discuss how to successfully execute these seven key points and scale your financial services business, get in touch with Vedanvi today.
+For a full consultation about how to successfully execute these seven key points and scale your financial services business, get in touch with Vedanvi today.

-If you would like help to develop your talent strategy to help you grow, get in touch with Fred Vinall, Principal Consultant at JCW at firstname.lastname@example.org to see how he can provide advice about securing the best talent on the market for you today.
+If you would like help to develop your talent strategy to help you grow, get in touch with Fred Vinall, Principal Consultant at JCW, at email@example.com or +44 (0) 203 589 9302 for advice about securing the best talent on the market for you today.

-Judging by the positive feedback, it looks like the monthly forum will prove highly valuable in helping people scale their financial services business, and we look forward to the next roundtable on the 24th of January 2019.
+Judging by the positive feedback, it looks like the monthly forum will prove highly valuable in helping people scale their financial services business, and we look forward to the next one.

 Nicola Lawler, Head of Marketing at The JCW Group